 - Free trial membership in NABA, with access to digital publications

 - The new book, on Amazon

 enter to win ‘butterfly gardening’

 I’LL BUY A COPY of “Butterfly Gardening: The North American Butterfly Association Guide,” for one lucky reader.
+[UPDATE: The giveaway is closed.]
 All you have to do to enter is comment in the box at the very bottom of the page, answering this question:

 Have you targeted any effort to butterflies in particular–or do you notice butterflies (what kind?) at certain plants in your garden or wider landscape?

 No answer, or feeling shy?
 Just say something like “count me in” and I will, but a reply is even better.
-I will pick a random winner after entries close at midnight Tuesday, July 17.
+I picked a random winner after entries closed at midnight Tuesday, July 17, 2018.
 Good luck to all; US and Canada only.